Prospect of post-Brexit boom sparks worry as well as celebration in Frankfurt

 “The left believe that they are using violence to achieve a better world and that the banks are the first that have to be eliminated.”

-At the protest against the ECB, 7,000 protesters took to the streets, setting police cars on fire and blocking roads with burning stacks of tyres.
+At the protest against the ECB, 7,000 protesters took to the streets, setting police cars on fire and blocking roads with burning stacks of tires.
 More than 500 were arrested.

-Deutsche Bank, Germany’s flagship bank, may offer a taste of what its new neighbours in the financial district can expect.
+Deutsche Bank, Germany’s flagship bank, may offer a taste of what its new neighbors in the financial district can expect.

 Since 1990, on the first Thursday of every month, former priest Gregor Boeckermann has gathered with about a dozen others at the bank’s headquarters to protest against free-wheeling capitalism.
 They recently planted an apple tree nearby.